north cascades & Mount Baker-Snoqualmie national forest

 Quartz Creek Big trees

-Tucked deep in the wild Cowlitz Valley wilderness of Gifford Pinchot National Forest, the Quartz Creek Big Trees trail exposes hikers to some of the most magnificent Douglas Firs in the Cascades.
-These giants have been growing for more than 500 years and are very tall.
-Yet as with many old-growth Douglas Fir groves, the trees’ most astounding quality is their girth.
+Tucked deep in the wild Cowlitz Valley wilderness of Gifford Pinchot National Forest, the Quartz Creek Big Trees Trail exposes hikers to some of the most magnificent Douglas firs in the Cascades.
+These giants have been growing for more than 500 years and are exceptionally tall.
+Yet, as with many old-growth Douglas fir groves, the trees’ most astounding quality is their girth.
 Many of these specimens reach six to ten feet in width.

-Because the trail is relatively unused and inconvenient, the boardwalk section has developed a beautiful overgrown look, complete with moss and ferns flanking the path and providing a beautiful retreat from civilization.
+Because the trail is relatively unused and remote, the boardwalk section has developed a beautifully overgrown look, complete with moss and ferns flanking the path, providing a serene retreat from civilization.

 IMG_34292.jpg